Badung Regency: Geography

 Badung Regency is one of the regencies in Bali Province.
 This regency is located stretching from the center to the south of Bali Island.
 Astronomically, the Badung Regency area is located between 8°14' to 8°50' South Latitude and 115°5' to 115°14' East Longitude.
-Badung Regency has an area of 418.52 km2 which is divided into six sub-districts with the largest sub-district being Petang District with an area of 115 km2 and the smallest district being Kuta District with an area of 17.52 km2.
+Badung Regency has an area of 398.75 km2 which is divided into six administrative districts (kecamatan) with the largest district being Petang District with an area of 92.2 km2 and the smallest district being Kuta District with an area of 22.19 km2.

 Borders

 Administratively, Badung Regency borders several regencies/cities in Bali, namely: